neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 Sensors are special types of neurons that change their membrane potential in response to changes in physical energy in the environment.
 Physical energy can take the form of light, pressure, movement, etc.

-Let's consider a sensor that hyperpolarizes in response to an increase in light (example mechanism in the margin figure) and depolarizes in response to an increase in light.
+Let's consider a sensor that hyperpolarizes in response to an increase in light (example mechanism in the margin figure) and depolarizes in response to an decrease in light.
 The hyperpolarization decreases its synaptic release of molecules (*neurotransmitters*).
-This sensor provides inhibitory synaptic input to a "post-synaptic" neuron.
+Let's say this sensor neuron (SN) provides inhibitory synaptic input to a "post-synaptic" (PN) neuron (Figure 27A).

 :::{figure} /images/sensor-circuit.png
 :width: 600